null-machine/limbus-company-roll-analyzer/index.md

 **B TIER — MEDIOCRE**

 Neither great nor terrible, these units may leave a player idly wishing they were someone else.
 That being said, they aren't liabilities.
-No individual writeups are available for this tier yet, [but everyone's roll charts can be found here.](https://github.com/null-machine/limbus-company-roll-analyzer/tree/main/charts)
+Not all individual writeups are available for this tier yet, [but everyone's roll charts can be found here.](https://github.com/null-machine/limbus-company-roll-analyzer/tree/main/charts)

 ![LCB Outis](assets/11101.png)
 ![LCB Hong Lu](assets/10601.png)